[KubeCon Day 3] ArgoCon 2024 Participation Report

 This is about Ephemeral Access in ArgoCD.

-The following were pointed out as difficulties in operating ArgoCD:
+The following difficulties were pointed out in operating ArgoCD:

 - Lack of granular permission management

-- There is a security risk in an enterprise environment
+- There are security risks in an enterprise environment

 - UI actions cannot be tracked